Dpdl-io/DpdlEngine/README.md

 * **Fast Prototyping**
 * **Small footprint**, Only **`372 Kb`** for core DpdlEngine -> can be stripped down to **`60 Kb`** for minimal setup
 * Tools for automatically converting Dpdl code to Java , C/C++ and V code
-* Allows to embed generative AI code with the 'DpdlAINerd' (DAN) Dpdl language-plugin
+* Allows to automatically generate and embed generative AI programming code within Dpdl using the 'DpdlAINerd' (DAN) Dpdl language plug-in
 * Open Source programming language plug-ins